Skip to main content

 Endpoint 5: POST /addReview

 Step 1: Modify the POST API route function handler to add a new review.
-From the hiking_db schema, You can notice that we have separate tables for reviews and images and these are linked using mapping table i.e. reviews_to_images.
+From the hiking_db schema, you will notice that we have separate tables for reviews and images and these are linked using mapping table i.e. reviews_to_images.

 Step 2: Test the route from Postman